logoran/logoran/docs/api/index.md

 ## Cascading

-  Koa middleware cascade in a more traditional way as you may be used to with similar tools - this was previously difficult to make user friendly with node's use of callbacks.
+  Logoran middleware cascade in a more traditional way as you may be used to with similar tools - this was previously difficult to make user friendly with node's use of callbacks.
   However with async functions we can achieve "true" middleware.
-Contrasting Connect's implementation which simply passes control through series of functions until one returns, Koa invoke "downstream", then control flows back "upstream".
+Contrasting Connect's implementation which simply passes control through series of functions until one returns, Logoran invoke "downstream", then control flows back "upstream".

   The following example responds with "Hello World", however first the request flows through